 Are Heavily Marketing

-Although, when you are attending one of their “hype” meetings and are eager to fulfill your dream – of being a business owner and achieving financial freedom – you want to believe it all makes sense.
+However, when you are attending one of their “hype” meetings and are eager to fulfill your dream of being a business owner and achieving financial freedom, you want to believe it all makes sense.

 I met a friend from my home country, Sweden, who I used to work with at a local gym in Stockholm (the capital city of Sweden).
-I actually met her in Miami.
-She had left Sweden for sunny Miami too so that was quite a coincidence.
+I met her in Miami, Florida.
+She had also left Sweden for sunny Miami so that was quite a coincidence.

 She introduced me to Nu Skin and took me to one of their meetings.
-They make it sound so good and so easy to make a big income with MLM.
+They made it sound like an amazing business opportunity and so easy to make a big income in no time.

 So they say, at least!

-I left the meeting convinced that this would be my thing.
-I was also so happy to be able to work with my friend from back home.
+I left the meeting convinced this would be my thing.
+I was also happy to be able to work with my friend from back home.

 I Threw Away $1500 For Nothing!

-Maybe not for “nothing” since you get actual products for the money but I did not need those products, so for me, the money was wasted.
+Maybe not for “nothing” since you get products for the money but I did not really need them, so for me, the money was wasted.
 Even today, 3 years later, I still have products left.

-The thing is, you have to come up to 2500 points in order to qualify for starting your own organization as an independent distributor.
+You have to come up to 2500 points in order to qualify for starting an organization as an independent distributor.
 Every dollar is translated into points – so $1 is 1 point.

 I trusted her and went for it.
-I bought products for $1000, while sweating a bit.
-It is not every day you buy skin care products for $1000 all at once.
+I bought products for $1000 while sweating a bit.
+It is not every day you buy skincare products for $1000.

-I did try hard reaching my 2500 points!
-We were running around to tons of companies related to the skin care industry, where we tried to book meetings with the store managers to sell products or to convince them to do the business.
+I did try hard reaching the 2500 points!
+We were running around to company after company related to the skincare industry and tried to book meetings with the store manager to sell Nu Skin products or to convince them to do the business.

 It did not go well!

-I Was So Frustrated To Have Invested, More Or Less Full-Time Efforts For 3 Months And Lots Of Capital And Only Got 1 Sale!
+I Was So Frustrated To Have Invested Full-Time Efforts (More Or Less) For 3 Months And Lots Of Capital And Only Got One Sale!
+Are You Kidding Me?!

-The constant answer when trying to recruit was: “Let me think about it.” or “No, I do not want to get involved in those pyramid schemes”….and so it went on and on.
+The typical answers: “Let me think about it.”
+“No, I do not want to get involved in those pyramid schemes”….and so it went on and on.

-After these months of regular meetings that took time away from spending it with loved ones (they were always at night when people had finished their regular jobs), I threw in the towel and gave up.
+After months of regular meetings that took time away from loved ones (they were always at night when people had finished their regular jobs), I threw in the towel and gave up.

 The Lie And Rule I Never Approved Of

-Another way of fishing people in, is that they tell you to start small on the side of your regular work.
+Another way of fishing people in is they tell you to start small on the side of your regular work.
 This is exactly how they are cashing in money by the monthly subscriptions from people trying to do the business besides their job.

 Nu Skin knows you do not stand a chance to build an organization on the side of a full-time job.

-Nu Skin also has this 3 feet rule that I never approved of.
-Namely, to always share the business with anyone who is standing within 3 feet from you at the mall, in the grocery store, at the gym etc.
+Nu Skin also has this 3 feet rule I never approved of.
+Namely, to always share the business with anyone who is standing within 3 feet from you at the mall, in the grocery store, at the gym, etc.

 No matter where you were at the time, you were told to apply this rule.
-I tried it a couple of times, but was never comfortable with it.
-Instead, I tried to book real meetings with spa salons, hair dressers and nail salons to try selling Nu Skin’s products and possible also make them do the business.
+I tried it a couple of times but was never comfortable with it.
+Instead, I tried to book real meetings with spa salons, hair dressers, and nail salons to try selling Nu Skin’s products and possibly also make them do the business.